TaoRuijie/ECAPA-TDNN/README.md

 pip install -r requirements.txt
 ```

+Note: That is the setting based on my device, you can modify the torch and torchaudio version based on your device.

 ### Data preparation

 Please follow the official code to perpare your VoxCeleb2 dataset from [here](https://github.com/clovaai/voxceleb_trainer), the 'Data preparation' part.